NEASQC/WP3_Benchmark/tnbs/BTC_03_QPE/README.md

-# Benchmark Test Case 01: Probability Loading
+# Benchmark Test Case 03: Quantum Phase Estimartion

-This part of the repository is associated with the Benchmark Test Case (BTC) 01: **Probability Loading**.
+This part of the repository is associated with the Benchmark Test Case (BTC) 03: **Quantum Phase Estimation** (QPE).

 For executing a complete BTC you need to configure the **kernel_configuration** dictionary in final part of the **my_benchmark_execution.py** file.
 The files will be saved in the **Results** folder (you can change the folder in key argument **saving_folder** of the **benchmark_arguments** dictionary).
 Then you should execute the following command line: